 Since both the business and customer goals were validated and data-driven, we had to find the solution that aligned them through multiple rounds of iterative design and testing.
 After three rounds of usability testing a low-fidelity prototype, iterating our design in between each round, and testing in the field with real users, we found a fully accessible design solution that includes maps and can handle system expansion in the future.

 Contradictions between business goals and user goals for a new program, technology, or process are never what they seem.
-The basic tenants of user-centered design allow us to quickly unravel contradictions and reveal the alignment.
+The basic tenets of user-centered design allow us to quickly unravel contradictions and reveal the alignment.